endingwithali/blog.ali.dev/_posts/2021-08-25-discovering-whos-hiring.md

 A unicorn is a company with a valuation over 1 billion dollar - there are hundreds of these companies now, so it is nice that there's a comprehensive list somewhere that we can look at them all!

+## Update 1.27.22

+Found this great list of companies that hire without whiteboarding!
+[Check it out here](https://github.com/poteto/hiring-without-whiteboards) [Here's a list of companies](https://4dayweek.io/) who are hiring that do 4 day work weeks!

 # Bonus Video

 {% youtube 'https://www.youtube.com/watch?v=wbfu39l0kxg' %}